aschmiedeke/gbtdocs/docs/how-tos/receivers/mustang2/mustang2_obs_scripts.rst

 .. note::

-	Like with `mustang_alma_gridcals` the "Intensity" value displayed in Scheduler & Skyview are a minimum intensity.
-If you open up `/home/astro-util/astridcats/mustang_pointing.cat` in a text viewer there are more columns that are of use (e.g., the date of the minimum flux, the flux of the source in May 2026, and the frequency of the observation).
+	Like with ``mustang_alma_gridcals`` the "Intensity" value displayed in Scheduler & Skyview are a minimum intensity.
+If you open up ``/home/astro-util/astridcats/mustang_pointing.cat`` in a text viewer there are more columns that are of use (e.g., the date of the minimum flux, the most recent flux measurement of the source as of May 2026 - ``S_latest``, and the frequency of the observation).
+Note that ``Flux_source == "PSCALS4.7"`` there won't be an ALMA measurement of minimum flux.

 Tips for choosing a secondary calibrator:
 	- If a secondary calibrator can also be a bright absolute calibrator, that is worth a few extra degrees of slewing (over a lower brightness close by source).
 	- If the flux density of a calibrator is above a couple hundred mJy, the most important thing is the proximity to the source.
 So if you have >1 secondary calibrators that are have a flux above a couple hundred mJy, chose whichever one is the closest.
 We should be able to see a source that is as low as 100 mJy in 90 seconds.
 You could even do a longer scan daisy scan on something that is faint.
 	- The flux that is displayed in Scheduler & Skyview is a minimum and a lot of the calibrator sources are variable.
 If you are worried that your secondary calibrator might not be bright enough, you can select two secondary calibrators: one that is fainter nearby and one that is brighter but further away.
 You can then test on the fly if the faint one is bright enough by doing the following observing plan: flux cal, bright pointing, faint brighter, science target.
 Then you can chose which one to use.
+You can also check the most recent flux of the source in the ``S_latest`` column of ``/home/astro-util/astridcats/mustang_pointing.cat``.
 	- You should also take into consideration if the calibrator will be too low/high at any point during your observations.
 	- When in doubt, reach out to the M2 instrument team for help.